alexgao09/structuredpriorsmrp_public/README.md

 3. For a working simulation example that doesn't require downloading data files, see my StanCon 2019 repo.

 4. Noncentered parameterizations were used for the simulation studies whereas centered parameterizations were used for the real data analysis.
 NUTS sampling in Stan struggled with the noncentered parameterizations for the real data analysis but centering fixed this.

+5. In the simulation_spatialmrp directory: poverty_poststrat.rds contains the poststratification matrix that's derived from the 2013-2017 5-year ACS, ma_adj_matrix_sparse.rds contains the adjacency matrix of the 52 PUMAs in the state MA, smooth_x.rds contains a sample from a Gaussian Markov random field over the space of 52 PUMAs. ma_adj_matrix_sparse.rds is derived from the tigris package.